Berkeaerospike/spring-jmh-aerospike/README.md

 https://github.com/aerospike-community/spring-data-aerospike

-In order to run the test:
+In order to run the JMHSpringDataDemo through IDE:
-JMHSpringDataDemo should have the following as parameters which are configurable: forkNum=1;warmIterNum=1;warmTime=1;measurementIterations=1;numThreads=1;numUsers=10
+JMHSpringDataDemo should have the following as parameters which are configurable, added. removed according to test needs: forkNum=1;warmIterNum=1;warmTime=1;measurementIterations=1;numThreads=1;numUsers=10